sheet-ui/sheet/README.md

 To avoid issues caused by multiple React instances (such as hooks failing due to different React copies), ensure that both the library and the consumer app share the same React dependency.

-In the root directory of your library, run the following command to link React from your consumer app:
+In the root directory of `@sheet-ui/sheet`, run the following command to link React from your consumer app:

 ```sh
 npm link ../my-library-consumer/node_modules/react